What is strategic foresight ?

-- anticipate trends, emerging issues, and their potential implications and opportunities in order to draw useful insights for strategic planning, policy-making and preparedness;
+- Anticipates trends, risks, emerging issues, and their potential implications and opportunities in order to draw useful insights for strategic planning, policy-making and preparedness.

-- inform the design of new initiatives and the review of existing ones in line with the revamped Commission Better Regulation toolbox;
+- Informs the design of new Commission initiatives and the review of existing policies in line with the revamped Commission Better Regulation toolbox;

 Strategic Foresight is not about predicting the future; it explores different possible futures, alongside the opportunities and challenges they might present.
 Ultimately, it will help us act in the present to shape the future we want.

-Vice-President Šefčovič chairs the Commissioners’ Project Group on Better Regulation and Foresight, which provides political steer to the implementation of the strategic foresight mandate in the European Commission.
+Vice-President Maroš Šefčovič is the first ever member of the College of Commissioners in charge of strategic foresight.
+Part of Vice-President’s mission is to lead the efforts to embed strategic foresight at the heart of EU policymaking.
 The Secretariat-General and the Joint Research Centre lead the implementation of the mandate (the latter drawing on its internal foresight capacities).
 The Commission’s Strategic Foresight Network ensures long-term policy coordination between all Directorates-General.
-The Commission will build close foresight cooperation and alliances with other EU institutions, notably in the context of the European Strategy and Policy Analysis System (ESPAS), reaching out to international partners and launching an EU-wide foresight network to develop partnerships that draw on Member States’ public foresight capabilities, think tanks, academia and civil society. .
+The Commission is building close foresight cooperation and alliances with other EU institutions, notably in the context of the European Strategy and Policy Analysis System (ESPAS).
+It also works with international partners, and develops partnerships that draw on Member States’ public foresight capabilities through the EU-wide Foresight Network.

 Supporting EU policy-making

 Strategic Foresight helps improve policy design, develop future-proof strategies and ensure that short-term actions are coherent with long-term objectives by using a number of different techniques, including:

 Horizon scanning: a systematic scan and collection of events and trends, the output being a future-scape or visual mapping of new signals of change